What to do with Kids on the Granite Belt: 18 Ideas!

 Balancing Heart Vineyard has a lovely vineyard walk to see the heart-shaped balancing rock (pictured above) right in the middle of their vineyard and outside at the cellar door is a lovely picnic table under the trees for kids to picnic, plus there are bats for playing badminton (supervision required as a dam is nearby).

 Summit Estate has bean bags for the kids to flop into inside and large grassy areas to run and play outside, all within view of the cellar door tasting, plus a lovely big undercover verandah area.
 In cooler weather kids can sit by the fireplace in bean bags.

 Jester Hill Wines has a bocce game ideal for older kids on the lawns outside.
 Note there are two very large and very friendly danes who greet you at this cellar door and horses in the paddock nearby.
-Children are welcomed by Ann and Mick here, who between the two of them have raised a gazillion kids themselves.
+Children are welcomed by Ann and Mick here, who between the two of them have raised a very large quivery of kids themselves.

 See a Chef in Action

 NOTE: Awaiting advice on when these tours re-commence.
 Contact the College direct to enquire.

 If your kids are budding chefs with all that Masterchef-tv inspiration, give them a real-life opportunity to see a chef in action.
 A guided tour of the Queensland College of Wine Tourism features a cooking demonstration in their new display kitchen with a chef or apprentice chef.
 There’s even a delicious tasting of the finished product at the end!

 The parents shouldn’t miss out on some perks on a kids day out, so they an enjoy the wine tasting included at the end of the tour, in the purpose built ‘Tastes of the Granite Belt’ room, while the kids relax on the lounges overlooking the vineyard or run around in the grassed courtyard within parent’s full view.